 The exhibition will be hosted at one of the most prestigious museums of the city: National Etruscan Museum of Villa Giulia keeper of the richest and most fascinating collection of Etruscan art in the world.

-Paper Museum, promoted by Aliantedizioni as research dedicated to Italian museums, it has built the conditions for a reflection on the theme of merchandising museum.
+Paper Museum, promoted by Aliantedizioni as a research dedicated to Italian museums, it created the conditions for a reflection on the theme of merchandising museum.
 The exhibition brings together the results of this research and pre-hear some alternative proposals offered to the leaders of museums and operators of commercial interior spaces.

-the Italian museums preserve some of the most spectacular treasures of the international art history and could reap more economic benefits, than is the case at present, thanks to a more careful selection of products offered to visitors in the inner bookshop.
-MoC therefore aims to stimulate a confrontation that could contribute to improving the choices of specialized operators.
+Italian museums preserve some of the most spectacular treasures in the history of international art and could reap greater economic benefits, than is currently the case, thanks to a more careful selection of the products offered to visitors in the internal bookshops.
+MdC therefore has the purpose of stimulating a comparison that can contribute to improving the choices of specialized operators.

-the prototypes presented were designed by Italian designer interesting 20 each associated with one of the most important national museums and are all made of recycled paper or cardboard.
-It is lightweight objects, econ-omic but can be a pleasant memory of the visited museum.
-The museums of the list was compiled in a way which took into account both the number of significant factors: the prestige of the collections, adequate representation of the various artistic periods, the number of visitors per year and an equitable distribution throughout the country as much as possible.
+The prototypes presented were designed by 20 interesting Italian designers each associated with one of the most important national museums and are all made of recycled paper or cardboard.
+These are light objects, economical but able to constitute a pleasant memory of the museum visited.
+The list of museums was compiled according to a logic that took into account at the same time some significant factors: the prestige of the collections, an adequate representation of the various artistic eras, the number of visitors per year and a fair distribution throughout the country as much as possible.

 The exhibition, curated by Alessandro Loschiavo, It was conceived as a traveling event and is facilitated in the movements thanks to a recyclable minimalist setting designed by Makoto Kawamoto.
-On the occasion of the Roman stage, the exhibition will be accompanied by a multimedia presentation that will illustrate the dialogue between the designers of the projects and works of the mentioned museums.
+On the occasion of the Roman stage, the exhibition will be accompanied by a multimedia projection that will illustrate the dialogue between the projects of the designers and the works of the museums mentioned.